1. Farm Fresh Eggs Daily:

 4. Free Fertalizer:

-If you want great gardens the first place to start is fertalizer.
-Chicken fertalizer is superior in many ways.
+If you want great gardens the first place to start is fertilizer.
+Chicken fertilizer is superior in many ways.
 Due to the gizzard, chickens process everything they eat.
-All seeds and other matter are broken down to usable susbstances.
-Thus chicken manure contains no weed seeds.
+All seeds and other matter are broken down to usable substances.
+Thus, chicken manure contains no weed seeds.
 Contrast that with manure from cows or horses which do not process everything they eat down to a singularity.
-Thus the manure from these animals contain weed seeds.
+Thus, the manure from these animals contains weed seeds.
 Not just weed seeds, but fertile weed seeds.
-When using manuer from these animals, gardeners are often horrified at the amount of weeds that pop up in their gardens soon after.
-Thus chicken manure is far superior than manure from other animals.
+When using manure from these animals, gardeners are often horrified at the number of weeds that pop up in their gardens soon after.
+Thus, chicken manure is far superior to manure from other animals.
 When it can be obtained organically is it specifically valuable.

 5. Cut Down on Food Waste:

-Nation wide food scraps make up about 17% of land fill waste (29 Million tons).
+Nationwide food scraps make up about 17% of land fill waste (29 million tons).
 Yard waste, items such as grass clippings, weeds, and leaves make up about slightly more at 33 tons.
 Chickens can reduce this needless waste by a large amount.
-Chickens are natural compsoters, eating most food scraps and turning the rest into nutritious fertalizer for your gardens.
+Chickens are natural composters, eating most food scraps and turning the rest into nutritious fertilizer for your gardens.
 My girls are my compost tenders.
 In addition to their coop litter, I add food scraps and yard waste such as leaves or grass clippings to my compost pile.
 The girls will readily eat the food scraps and much of the grass clippings leaving the rest to naturally compost.
-They will tend my compost pile daily by turning the material over as they scower the pile for worms and other deletcibles.
+They will tend my compost pile daily by turning the material over as they look over the pile for worms and other delectables.
 Using their natural abilities, I allow them work my compost pile into usable fuel that I then put on my gardens.
 As a result, the amount of waste that would otherwise go to the landfill I instead offer to my chickens.

 6. Save Heritage Breeds: